curationexperts/recipes/README.md

 This is a place for documenting the practices we follow at DCE.

+For more general practices, please see our [Playbook](https://curationexperts.github.io/playbook/)

 ## About this project

 This site is built with jekyll via github pages.
 You can see the output at https://curationexperts.github.io/recipes/.